gerardpc/python-course/docs/sections/other/git.md

 ## Other useful tricks

 By default, github will ask you for your username and password every time you push changes to a repository.
-To avoid this, you can use ssh keys.
-To do so, follow the instructions [here](https://kamarada.github.io/en/2019/07/14/using-git-with-ssh-keys/).
+An alternative is the use of ssh keys, see the instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).